Oral sex with menthol drop

 Menthol chemically triggers the cold–sensitive receptors in the skin, creating that spicy but cooling sensation when eaten, applied to the skin, or inhaled.
 It is commonly found in head–cold relief products (like Vicks vapor rub), topical muscle relaxants, and strong mints.
 Menthol or similar chemicals can be found in toothpaste and mouthwash, too.
 Some sexual lubricants and massage oils also have menthol or similar substances.

 If you go the cough drop or mint route, make sure to choose a low-sugar menthol product.
 Sugar can cause yeast infections, which may not make the menthol fun worth it.
-If you'd like to try cunnilingus menthol fun while also using barriers, grab some clear plastic wrap or a dental dam and some menthol–infused lube.
+If you'd like to try a bit of minty cunnilingus fun while also using barriers, grab some clear plastic wrap or a dental dam and some menthol–infused lube.
 Just make sure if you're using a latex barrier, that the lube is water or silicone–based, and not oil–based.
 Then, put a small amount of lube on the clit side of the dam or plastic.
 If it's feeling good, you can gradually add more.